 Mutual No Contact Order: A Mutual No Contact Order is an absolute prohibition from contact with a specified person or persons in any form, including contact in person, by phone, electronically, and through another person.
 A Mutual No Contact Order may be implemented as a sanction or a supportive measure.
-Supportive measures can be implemented without a formal complaint, conduct process, or investigation.
+Supportive 16 | P a g e measures can be implemented without formal complaints, conduct processes, or investigations.
 A new investigation may occur if there is an allegation of violating a Mutual No Contact Order.